book-end/about-me/README.md

 ## About Me

-I'm Mabel, an aspiring Software/Hardware QA Engineer, based in the San Francisco Bay Area.
+I'm Mabel, a Freelance Software Tester at uTest, based in the San Francisco Bay Area.
 I'm a recent graduate from UC Irvine with a Bachelor's in Computer Science & Engineering with skills and experience in manual and automated testing.
-Currently as a Freelance Software Tester at uTest, I have learned
+I welcome all opportunities where I can apply my testing knowledge and work with other passionate professionals.

 ## Projects